vukbgit/simplex/README.md

             /opt/php-7.3.5/bin/php private/share/packagist/vukbgit/simplex/bin/translations.php update local

-    * at installation time it is also created the script _private/local/simplex/bin/translations.sh_ that can be used to shortcut translation process:
+    * at installation time it is also created in the root folder the script _translations.sh_ that can be used to shortcut translation process, call it from root folder this way:
-        * edit the file and set the PHP binary path according to your system
-        * soft link the script into webroot, for example:

-                ln -s private/local/simplex/bin/translations.sh translations.sh

-        * call it from webroot, for example:

                 ./translations.sh update local
 * __database__: Simplex encourages a localization ready database architecture, even when site uses just one language (see [Subject set up](#Subject-set-up) > _database architecture_)